RetroDECK/ES-DE/ANDROID.md

 A known problematic device is the Ayn Odin 2 (Android 13) and devices that seem to work correctly are Ayn Odin Lite (Android 11), Google Pixel 4a (Android 13) and Google Pixel Tablet (Android 14).

-The issue has been observed with M64Plus FZ, Play!, Saturn.emu, FPse and FPseNG and is working fine with RetroArch, NetherSX2, ePSXe, DuckStation and Yuzu.
+The issue has been observed with M64Plus FZ, Play!, Saturn.emu, FPse and FPseNG and it's working fine with RetroArch, NetherSX2, ePSXe, DuckStation and Yuzu.
 Note however that this is not a complete list as not all emulators have been tested for this across multiple devices.

 If you run into this problem you can use the _folder link_ functionality as an alternative to the _directories interpreted as files_ functionality.
 How to use folder links is described in the [User guide](USERGUIDE.md).